kurodenjiro/Anyone-pay/README.md

 # Anyone Pay

-**The ultimate real-world x402 + NEAR Intents app**
+**The ultimate real-world x402 + NEAR Intents app with Encrypted Data Drop**

-Built live for you by Grok – NEAR Intents Deposit Flow
+Built live for you by Grok – NEAR Intents Deposit Flow with AI-Powered Semantic Search

 ## 🌐 Live URL